 – Dennis Martin (@Demartek)

-- In terms of Ethernet for storage networking, how much share does 10 Gigabit Ethernet have at this point, compared to Gigabit Ethernet? [this is if Dennis is comfortable addressing a market share question]
+- In terms of Ethernet for storage networking, how much share does 10 Gigabit Ethernet have at this point, compared to Gigabit Ethernet?

 - How is that impacting adoption of FCoE?